openrsgis/trainingdml-ai-extension/README.md

 | measure           | string | **REQUIRED**.
 Reference to measure used.              |
 | evaluation_method | string | **REQUIRED**.
 Evaluation information.                 |
 | result            | string | Value obtained from applying a data quality measure.. |

+## Relation types

+It is highly recommended to use the `version-history` as a rel type in the  [Link Object](https://github.com/radiantearth/stac-spec/tree/master/item-spec/item-spec.md#link-object) to record the changed training samples between two versions at the collection level as a changeset.
+The changeset is used to track updates made to a specific version of a sample dataset, identified by its "datasetId" and "version".

+There are three types of updates for sample data units: "add" for adding new sample data units, "modify" for modifying existing sample data units, and "delete" for removing sample data units.
+"Modify" includes changes to metadata of sample data, changes to original data used in sample data, and additions, modifications, and deletions of all labeled objects in the sample data.

 ## Best Practices